Azure Data Studio

 If you are a DBA and you find yourself needing to work with SQL Agent, in depth-configurations, and wizards on a frequent basis, then (for now) Azure Data Studio probably won't fulfill your day to day needs.
 It does have increasing support for these areas, like the SQL Agent extension, which can show a novel view of current and previous job statistics:

 Microsoft does provide this chart as a helpful comparison of features between Azure Data Studio and SQL Server Management Studio.

-Azure Data Studio will no doubt be getting a lot of love from Microsoft and the open source community over the next few years and is already slated to support a ton of new SQL 2019 features (see the SQL 2019 preview extension).
+Azure Data Studio will no doubt be getting a lot of love from Microsoft and the open source community over the next few years and now supports a ton of new SQL 2019 features.
 Its features will probably also include things that Management Studio does not, and I expect it to take on many areas that it currently lacks in comparison to SSMS.
-There will be fewer and fewer reasons to open SSMS over time and if you’re a wizard at PowerShell already, this might already be the final nail in Management Studio’s coffin for you.
+There will be fewer and fewer reasons to open SSMS over time and if you're a wizard at PowerShell already, this might already be the final nail in Management Studio's coffin for you.